sourcegraph/srclib-java/README.md

 ## Gradle notes

+### Gradle version

+If you compiling your project using Gradle vX please add `gradlew` Gradle wrapper as suggested here: https://docs.gradle.org/current/userguide/gradle_wrapper.html otherwise please expect that we'll try to use the latest Gradle version.
+Don't forget to add and check in `gradle/wrapper` wrapper's directory (some don't).

 ### Scanning and graphing of Gradle-based projects

 * When we are extracting meta information from Gradle script files, we'll try to run first all not-standard tasks `compile` task depends on (see [Java Plugin](https://docs.gradle.org/current/userguide/java_plugin.html) for the list of tasks we considering "standard").
 Such tasks may generate source code, repack jar files using jarjar or do something else in order to prepare your project for compilation.
 Unfortunately we can't identify what particular task does thus we may run some tasks that weren't needed.
 For Android-based projects we'll run either `generateDebugSources` or `assembleDebug` (which one we found first) to generate java files so please make sure that these tasks may be run out of the box and won't fail, otherwise we'll be unable to properly extract project information.